pubkey/rxdb/docs-src/rx-storage.md

 # RxStorage

 RxDB is not a self contained database.
 Instead the data is stored in an implementation of the [RxStorage interface](https://github.com/pubkey/rxdb/blob/master/src/types/rx-storage.interface.d.ts).
-This allows you to switch out the underlying data layer, depending on the JavaScript environment and performance requirements.
-For example you can use the PouchDB storage with the SQLite adapter for a capacitor app.
-Or you can use the LokiJS RxStorage with the IndexedDB adapter for a browser based application.
-For Node.js, there are filesystem based adapters.
+This allows you to **switch out** the underlying data layer, depending on the JavaScript environment and performance requirements.
+For example you can use the SQLite storage for a capacitor app or you can use the Dexie.js RxStorage to store data in IndexedDB in a browser based application.
+There are also storages for other JavaScript runtimes like Node.js, React-Native, NativeScript and more.

 ## Implementations

+### Dexie.js

+The Dexie.js based storage is based on the [Dexie.js](https://github.com/dexie/Dexie.js) IndexedDB wrapper.
+It stores the data inside of a browsers IndexedDB database and has a very small bundle size. **If you are new to RxDB, you should start with the Dexie.js RxStorage**.
+[Read more](./rx-storage-dexie.md)

 ### PouchDB